paladin-t/bitty/README.md

 ### Other platforms

 You can also setup your own build pipeline for other platforms.
-The "lib" and "src" directories are almost all you need.
-See the [README](src/README.md) under the "src" directory for project structure.
+The "lib" and "src" directories are almost what you need.
+See the [README](src/README.md) under the "src" directory for code architecture.

-The "platform_*" files contain most platform dependent code.
+The "platform_*" files contain most platform dependent code, you'll probably make a specific port.

-Note the file dialog library is only usable on desktop builds.
-Make your own adaption if you need for other platforms.
+Note the file dialog library is only usable on desktop builds, make your own adaption if you need it on other platforms.

 ## Community and contributing